its-harshit/ask-Veda/README.md

-# ChatUI - Modern Chat Interface
+# askVeda - Modern Chat Interface

 A beautiful, modern chat application inspired by Perplexity's UI, built with React.js and MongoDB.
 Features real-time messaging, markdown support, code highlighting, and a responsive design.